 The yield from a transpiration bag will vary greatly; the good news is it takes little calories or sweat to construct (unlike the solar still which is NOT worth the effort).
 Another way to construct a transpiration bag is laying it down on the ground placing green foliage inside.
 Add a stick with rounded ends or padded in someway in the bag like a tent pole, then tie if off.
 Technically, it is evaporated water that has condensed in your bag, so a plant’s toxicity should not be a factor.
 Nonetheless, avoid the toxic plants as they will be in contact with your bag and water.

-Wound Irrigation – treated water in a clean plastic bag with a small poked hole can be used to irrigate a wound in a pinch.
+Wound Irrigation – treated water in a clean plastic bag with a small hole poked in it can be used to irrigate a wound in a pinch.

-Cordage – while you can make cordage from a plastic bag, expect a lot of elasticity and susceptibility to abrasion.
+Cordage – while you can make cordage from a trash bag, expect a lot of elasticity and susceptibility to abrasion.
 Should work well for most light tasks.

 Glue – It can be used as a glue by putting heat to it, but it burns and shrinks very rapidly.
 Add even a slight wind which I tested in, makes it very difficult to direct.
 And it dries as fast as it burns also making it hard to work.
 Not to mention the fumes are likely toxic.
 I am sticking with the time tested pine pitch mixed with crushed charcoal if I need glue.
 There are some good articles on the web about pitch glue, we will try add one here to the website.